 William was a brickmaker at Bacchus Marsh, VIC when he enlisted in the AIF, 4th Light Horse Regiment,

 C Squadron on the 19th of August 1914 - only weeks after war was declared - aged 25.
-He embarked aboard the HMAT A18 Wiltshire in October, disembarking in Egypt in December(6).
+He embarked aboard the HMAT A18 Wiltshire in October, disembarking in Egypt in December.

 The light horse were considered unsuitable for the initial operations at Gallipoli, but were subsequently deployed without their horses to reinforce the infantry.
 The 4th Light Horse Regiment landed on 22 and 24 May and its squadrons were initially scattered to reinforce the infantry battalions already ashore.Source: AWM

 In June 1915, William shared a 10/- prize with Colin Todd for the best dug-out in the regiment(3).
-In August William was admitted to hospital at Lemnos, suffering from diarrhoea - he rejoined his unit later that month(7).
-He was promoted to Lance Corporal just before returning to Egypt in late December(5).
+In August William was admitted to hospital at Lemnos, suffering from diarrhoea - whether he returned to Gallipoli is unclear.
+He was promoted to Lance Corporal just before returning to Egypt in late December.

 William was recorded as being admitted to the 11th General Hospital on the 5th of August 1916 suffering from severe multiple gunshot wounds.
 It is not clear where these injuries occurred or where this hospital was located(1).